HinaKhan94/palpicker/README.md

 A `User` Model is provided by Django, and a `Logentry Model` stores the details of each Post that a user makes, a user can add many posts.

+A '`UserProfile` Model was also created but due to the repitition of the data, all instances of userprofile model was removed from the code.

 * [Back to Contents](#contents)

 **Future Models**